joshnatis/teapot/README.md

 josh at josh8 dot com

 ## Dependencies (and lack thereof)
 It was my goal to have **teapot** be free of any dependencies.
-If you needed ten external libraries installed just to use my program, you'd might as well go ahead and download a full fledged application (maybe even with an ooey gooey gui... fooey).
-I was able to succeed in the MacOS version, but on Linux I had to lean on `ffmpeg` for a tiny bit of help.
+If you needed ten external libraries installed just to use my program, you'd might as well go ahead and download a full fledged application (maybe even with an ooey gooey GUI... fooey).
+I succeeded in the MacOS version, but on Linux I had to lean on `ffmpeg` for a tiny bit of help.

 On MacOS, **teapot** uses the `afplay`and `afinfo` commands to deal with audio -- these are native to the OS and come installed by default.
 On Ganoo Linocks (read: any Linux distribution), **teapot** uses `mpg123` and `ffmpeg` for the same purposes.
 I'm unsure as to whether `mpg123` comes packaged on all/most distros, and unfortunately I don't think there's a way to bypass using `ffmpeg` without significantly rewriting the program's code.
 But, to be fair, if you're a Linux user you probably have `ffmpeg` installed already.